-The Department of Student Life reserves all administrative rights to reserve the Student Activities Center, Arbor Hall's Auditorium, Atrium, and Loft, as well as James M. Baker University Center's Commons, Loft, Main Street, Showcase Plaza, and Presidential Plaza.
-In addition, the Student Activities Center reserves the rights to schedule Plaza 1 and II, the Quad, Laker Lane, Lakeside, Amphitheatre, the university walking trail, and all greenery campus areas.
-The Department of Student Life is the coordinating unit for all Recognized Student Organization sponsored events/meetings held on campus grounds.
+The Department of Campus Life reserves all administrative rights to reserve the Student Activities Center, James M. Baker University Center Commons, Loft, Main Street, Showcase Plaza, Presidential Plaza and Pod.
+In addition, the Student Activities Center reserves the rights to schedule Plaza 1 and II, the Quad, Laker Lane, Lakeside, Amphitheatre, the university walking trail and all greenery campus areas.
+The Department of Campus Life is the coordinating unit for all Recognized Student Organization sponsored events/meetings held on campus grounds.